 If you live anywhere in Norfolk County it’s likely you know what Celery Bread is.
 There’s no celery in this bread.
 Thankfully.
-It’s a buttered cube of bread sprinkled with celery seed and then grilled or broiled.
+It’s a buttered cube of bread sprinkled with celery seed and then roasted until golden brown.
 The recipe originated at the Erie Beach Hotel in Port Dover and is a favourite with locals.
 It’s a must if you’re having a fish fry.

 You need an unsliced loaf of white bread, preferably as square as possible.
-Trim all four sides and the top.
-You can leave the bottom crust.
+Trim all four sides and the top and bottom.

 Don’t worry about the bread left behind that’s been cut off.
 It’s perfect for Stuffing.
 Just cut the pieces into cubes and freeze them for another time.

 Cut the loaf into thick chunks.
 Melt butter and stir in celery seeds.
 Brush all exposed sides of the bread with the butter mixture.
 I like to sprinkle a little extra celery seed onto the bread if there’s some areas that don’t have much.

 So according to the expert, Pam, who has kindly given us the true method in the comments after this post, prepare the pieces in advance, wrap them tightly and refrigerating them over night.
 Then stand them up in a dish and bake in a hot oven.
 Somewhere around 400 degrees is best and watch them turn golden brown in mere minutes.